appirio-tech/cs-website-cms/README.md

 	touch .env
 	# copy the contents from .env-example to .env
 	# add the enviroment variables (see below)
-	# remove the "streamer" and "worker" process types from the Procfile
+	# remove the "worker" process types from the Procfile
 	foreman start -p 3000

 Once you get the application running, you can register for a new CloudSpokes member if necessary.